 Court Records are public records and available to anyone.
 They include a court case file that includes a court docket and any of the filings and documents filed in the court case.
 You can access your court records on the internet, or at the Marion County Clerk of Court office in the county where the case was filed.

 Each state maintains a record of people’s criminal past.
 These online databases are connected and you can track criminal histories from any other state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you might have to pay for a more intensive search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 - Drug offenses such as possession or trafficking.

 - Violent crimes like assault or murder.

 - Property crimes like theft or larceny.

 But, when you do a criminal records check, usually will not find if someone has had any infractions like moving violations: